mit-orcd/orcd-docs-edit/docs/recipes/rag.md

 salloc -N 1 -n 16 -p mit_normal --mem=48G
 ```

-However, this work much more quickly with a GPU.
+However, this works much more quickly with a GPU.
 If you have access to a
 partition on Engaging with a GPU, then specify your partition as such:

 ```bash